$\ell^1$-Analysis Minimization and Generalized (Co-)Sparsity: When Does Recovery Succeed?: Applications and Numerical Experiments

 Interestingly, the results of Figure~\ref{fig:intro:pt} do strongly resemble classical phase transitions, e.g., as reported in \cite{amelunxen2014edge}.
 This observation is somewhat surprising because the (averaged) coefficient sparsity $S = \lnorm{\aopi\grtr}[0]$, displayed on the top of the plots in Figure~\ref{fig:intro:pt}, appears detached in our setting.
 Regarding accuracy, we can conclude that $\samplecompl{\aopi,\grtr}$ captures the location of the phase transition fairly well, whereas \cite[Thm.~3.3]{rkz2015} provides a much worse prediction.

+In order to complement the previous experiment, we have repeated the same simulations, but this time $\aop = \aopi$ does only have $2$ decomposition levels instead of $6$.
+Note that the resulting analysis operators are now less redundant and have a different coherence structure as well as different characteristic parameters; cf.~Table \ref{tab:appl:wavelets}.
+The resulting phase transitions are shown in Figure~\ref{fig:intro:pt2}, and as before, we observe that the sampling-rate function $\samplecompl{\aopi,\grtr}$ captures their location almost perfectly.
+Moreover, as one might expect, the reconstruction capacity decreases significantly by computing fewer decomposition levels, i.e., distinguishing fewer scales and having less redundancy.
+Let us emphasize that the coefficient sparsity $S = \lnorm{\aopi\grtr}[0]$ does not reflect this behavior; indeed, the sparsity displayed on top of Figure~\ref{fig:intro:pt2} is considerably smaller than the corresponding values in Figure~\ref{fig:intro:pt}.

-Thus, the key message of this subsection reads as follows: \begin{highlight} The number of discontinuities governs the complexity of piecewise constant signals, enabling us to create appropriate phase transition plots for redundant Haar wavelet frames.
+\enlargethispage{1.5\baselineskip} In a nutshell, the key message of this subsection reads as follows: \begin{highlight} The number of discontinuities governs the complexity of piecewise constant signals, enabling us to create appropriate phase transition plots for redundant Haar wavelet frames.
 The resulting transition curves are very accurately described by our sampling-rate bound in Theorem~\ref{thm:results:recovery}. \end{highlight}